gfurtadoalmeida/esp32-docker-sonar/README.md

 ### Environment Variables

 * `SONARCLOUD_ORGANIZATION`: a Sonar Cloud organization name.
 * `SONARCLOUD_TOKEN`: a Sonar Cloud organization token.
-If empty code analysis will no be run.
+If empty code analysis will not be run.
 * `BUILD_WRAPPER_OUTPUT_DIR`: output path for the [Sonar Cloud Build Wrapper](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/languages/c-family/#using-build-wrapper) (defaults to `build_wrapper_output` if not passed).